solo11/CueBox_Assessment_updated/README.md

 `CB Created At` date is included rest of the rows are excluded

 #### Questions:
+ - Can the Patron ID column be used as unique id as it's unique across the table.
  - Assumptions: Are all the assumptions correct, or do any need to be adjusted?
  - Email File Handling: The email file has multiple entries for a given Patron ID.
 How should this be handled, and what is its significance?
 Is the email file solely used to validate primary email values?
  - Salutation Standardization: How strict can the salutation be -  Ex: `Mrs Mr Mr. and Mrs.` here clearly the data is valid and correct except for a few variations.